woodard/libabigail/doc/manuals/abidw.rst

 representation format, named ``ABIXML``, includes all the globally defined functions and variables, along with a complete representation of their types.
 It also includes a representation of the globally defined ELF symbols of the file.
-The input shared library must contain associated debug information in `DWARF`_ format.

 When given the ``--linux-tree`` option, this program can also handle a `Linux kernel`_ tree.
 That is, a directory tree that contains both